Hey there! This site is reader-supported and we earn commissions if you purchase products from retailers after clicking on a link from our site.

 Making Champagne Cocktails?

 There is more than one way to enjoy a sip of champagne.
 You can make many champagne cocktails, including mimosas, and get more servings out of a single bottle.
+You can use edible gold leaf for champagne to make your drunks stunning.
 Knowing how many ounces in a bottle of champagne there are is still useful.
 Most champagne cocktails call for a small amount of sparkling wine—about 1 or 2 ounces.

 This means that if you buy a single bottle of champagne, it will be enough for several mimosas.
 In fact, you can make around 6-8 mimosas per 25 oz bottle.
 However, you should still pick up two bottles, just in case.